iterative/dvc.org/content/docs/use-cases/data-registries.md

 ### Listing data

-To explore the contents of a data DVC repo in search for the right data, use he `dvc list` command (analogous to `ls`, or 3rd party tools like `aws s3 ls`):
+To explore the contents of a data DVC repo in search for the right data, use the `dvc list` command (analogous to `ls`, or 3rd party tools like `aws s3 ls`):

 ```dvc